chitao5799/hello/README.md

-folder dùng đầu tiên của tôi
+folder dùng đầu tiên của tôi -đang thử dùng markdown
-# This is an <h1> tag
+# This is an h1 <h1> tag
 ## This is an h2 tag
 ###### This is an h6 <h6> tag
 * Item 1